Code-Institute-Submissions/debapriya9b-onlineShop/README.md

                 </a>
             </p>
 - I used [This Python validator](http://pep8online.com/) to ensure my Python was legal.
-    - I also used [autopep](https://pypi.org/project/autopep8/) to format my python code systematically.

 ### Stripe payment testing
 Please use the below information to test payments.
 - Card number - 4242424242424242
 - CVC - Any 3 digit number.
 - Expiry date - Any date in the future.
--

 ## Manual tests